kentaki65/bloxd-code-loader/README.md

 This script allows you to load and execute code dynamically from a chest in Bloxd.

+The current version may stop working properly in the future!
+This project uses translation, so the English may not be perfectly accurate!

 ## Features

 * Execute code stored in chests